 Students may also extern at domestic tribunals and non-profit organizations within a foreign country.
 For example, students externed at the International Criminal Tribunal for the former Yugoslavia before it dissolved in 2017.
 While not guaranteed, for the past several years the FSU Center for the Advancement of Human Rights has been able to provide financial assistance to students doing international externships promoting human rights.

-Students are placed at locations such as the International Bar Association in London - Human Rights and the International Justice Mission in Chiang Mai.
+Students are placed at locations such as the International Bar Association in London and the International Justice Mission in Chiang Mai.

-Please visit the FSU College of Law Externships site on Canvas for information on specific externship descriptions.
+Students, please visit the FSU College of Law Externships site on Canvas for the most current externships information and to apply.